What is Non-24-Hour Sleep Wake Disorder?

-Non-24 Hour Sleep Wake Disorder (N24HSWD) is a disorder that affects the normal 24-hour synchronization of circadian rhythms.
+Non-24-Hour Sleep Wake Disorder (Non-24) is a disorder that affects the normal 24-hour synchronization of circadian rhythms.
 One subtype designation according to the International Classification of Sleep Disorders is Circadian Rhythm Sleep Disorder - Free Running Type.
 It has also been called Hypernychthemeral Syndrome.

 All animals and plants have an endogenously generated near-24-hour 'circadian' clock rhythm (that is, an "internal body clock") that regulates the approximate 24-hour cycle of biological processes, such as sleep or hormone production.
 These rhythms have a period close to, but not exactly 24 hours, and are synchronized daily by environmental time cues.
 In mammals, circadian rhythms are generated by the suprachiasmatic nuclei (SCN) in a structure of the brain known as the hypothalamus with the day-night cycle as the primary environmental time cue that synchronizes the circadian system to the 24-hour day.
 Many people are unaware that their ability to sleep at night and be awake in the day is largely controlled by their internal body clock where light is the primary cue to help reset the internal body clock.